cohabo/open-weather-station/README.md

 - How to keep the lens clean?
 - How to do the power supply?

+### Infrared Camera

+## PLANING

 ## SOURCING
+Will be done after design is finished, 1-2 weeks before the construction session.

+Shops:
 - Conrad
 - Amazon
+- RS Components

 ### Parts List

 ## CONSTRUCTION

+This will be done in a 3-5 days makeathon, most likely happening in August/September 2017 in Vöcklabruck, Austria.

+## IMPROVMENTS

+The project lives in the spirit of open source development and should never be perceived as finished.
+It should constantly improve: add new sensors, web-visualizations or functionalities in general.

 ## CONTRIBUTE
 In the spirit of free software, everyone is invited to contribute to improve this project.